 Please note that we will begin processing graduate aid for the 2014-2015 academic year sometime in late April/early May.
 The 2014-15 aid year begins on July 1, 2014

 Federal Direct Loan Program

-Beginning with the 2012-2013 aid year, graduate students will be eligible for Title IV unsubsidized Federal Direct loan funds only.
+Graduate students are eligible for Title IV unsubsidized Federal Direct loan funds only.
 The annual eligibility for a graduate student is based on the average cost of attendance and the actual number of enrollment periods a student plans to attend for that year.
 The cost of attendance is based on the average number of credits taken and number of enrollment periods.
 The maximum annual Federal Direct loan amount available for a graduate student is $20,500.
 Limits may apply based on program.

-Graduate loans are disbursed by Student Account Services at the beginning of each enrollment period.
-Three things must happen each graduate term before your loan funds can disburse:
+Graduate loans are disbursed by Student Account Services at the beginning of each enrollment period based upon the following three criteria:

 - The academic year must have started.
 The official first day of the academic year is 7/1/##.

 - The term must have started.
 Official term start dates are as follows – Summer 7/1, Fall 9/1, Winter 12/1, Spring 3/1.

 - Courses totaling at least 3 credits must have officially begun.
 Each class has an official start date that may differ from the term start date.
 If your class start date is AFTER the official term start date, funding will not be disbursed until after the class has officially begun.

 Federal aid guidelines require you to be in attendance at least 60% of your course time in order to have “earned” the entire amount of your federal financial aid.
 If students are not in attendance for the entire term, unearned aid will be returned.